jkclem/nhl-api-vignette/README.md

 ## `nhlAPI`

 This function is a wrapper function for all the others above.
-You simply pass the name of the function you want to use, like `"seasonStats`, and any additional arguments for that function.
+You simply pass the name of the function you want to use, like `"seasonStats"`, and any additional arguments for that function.

 ``` r